Next Steps Spring

 Four-Year Options

 Do not enroll in a four-year college under the false pretense of finishing your degree there.
 Doing so may take up a valuable space for someone else who wanted to attend the school.
-Enroll as a non–degree seeking student or in a continuing education program.
+Enroll as a non–degree–seeking student or in a continuing education program.

 Gap Semester

-Taking a break between high school and college is a common choice around the world, and it’s becoming increasingly popular in the U.S. Although USC does not maintain formal partnerships with these programs, here is a sampling of some opportunities for travel, volunteering or exploring in the U.S. and abroad.
+Although USC does not maintain formal partnerships with these programs, here is a sampling of some opportunities for travel, volunteering or exploring in the U.S. and abroad.

-Please note that USC does not award college credit for gap programs.
+(Please note that USC does not award college credit for gap programs.
 Any college credit offered by these programs cannot be applied toward your USC degree requirements.
-Students should consider these options for cultural exploration and volunteer opportunities only.
+Students should consider these options for cultural exploration and volunteer opportunities only.)

 Adventures Cross-Country